minaburo/archi/lpwan-architecture.md

 If a SCHC-compressed packet is too large to be sent in a single Link-Layer PDU, the SCHC fragmentation can be applied on the compressed packet.
 The process of SCHC fragmentation is similar to that of compression;
-the fragmentation rules that are programmed for this device are checked to find the most appropriate one, regarding the SCHC packet size, the link error rate, and the reliability level required by the application.
+the fragmentation rules that are programmed for this Device are checked to find the most appropriate one, regarding the SCHC packet size, the link error rate, and the reliability level required by the application.